paul-ragar/Server-side-rendering-with-create-react-app-and-react-router/README.md

 # ssr-react-boilerplate

+Run these commands in sequence to launch this basic boilerplate
-• npm install
+  * npm install
-• yarn build
+  * yarn build
-• npm run start
+  * npm run start